Associate of Physical Therapy: Assistant Degree Overview

 Associate's Degree in Physical Therapy - Assistant

-In addition to the clinical component to this type of degree program, traditional classroom instruction prepares students to perform their duties according to industry standards.
+In addition to the clinical component, traditional classroom instruction prepares students to perform their duties according to industry standards.
 Courses can cover topics such as:

 - Anatomy and physiology